prudhvi-nakkina/webapp-fork/README.md

 - As a user, I want metrics on API usage available in CloudWatch.
 - As a developer, I can log metrics using statsd

+## Assignment-8 features

+- As a developer, I can implement continuous delivery by refreshing launch template
+- As a developer, I can implement ssl encryption

 ## Requirements

 - Node.js